getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/event-detail.md

 ## Span View

+The span view is a split view where the left-hand side shows the transaction’s span tree, and the right-hand side represents each span as a colored rectangle.
+Within the tree view, Sentry identifies spans by their `op` and `description` values.
+If a span doesn’t have a description, Sentry uses the span’s id as a fallback.
+The first span listed is always the transaction’s root span, from which all other spans in the transaction descend.

 [{% asset performance/span-details.png alt="Span detail view shows the span id, trace id, parent span id, and other data such as tags." %}]({% asset performance/span-details.png @path %})

+To find these views, you can either go through the [Transaction Summary](/performance-monitoring/performance/transaction-summary) or [Query Builder](/performance-monitoring/discover-queries/query-builder/).
+Event IDs will be linked to open the corresponding Event Detail.

+**With Transaction Summary**

+Select the [Performance Homepage](/performance-monitoring/performance/index), then click the affected transaction to display the trace data.

+**With Query Builder**

+Scroll down to the "Trace Details" context panel in either the Issue Details or the Discover Event Details page, and click on the "View Summary" button.
+This will maintain the context of the current Sentry event.

+_Note_: Users on the Team or Business plans can also view a list of transaction events by clicking on the "Transactions" pre-built query in [Discover](/performance-monitoring/discover-queries/index) or by performing a search with the `event.type:transaction` condition the Discover Query Builder view.

 ### Minimap

-The minimap reflects the entirety of the transaction broken into spans.
-You can either click and drag your cursor across the minimap to zoom in or adjust the window selection by dragging the handlebar in from the side.
+The minimap (top of the span view) reflects the entirety of the transaction broken into spans.
+You can either click and drag your cursor across the minimap to zoom in or adjust the window selection by dragging the handlebar (black dashed lines) in from the side.
 This will affect the range you see in the waterfall view.

 ### Waterfall

 The waterfall view is a split view where the left reflects the transaction's span tree, and the right reflects each span as a horizontal bar (colors represent the operation).
 Within the tree, Sentry identifies spans by their `operation` and `description` values.
 If a span doesn't have a description, Sentry uses the span's ID as a fallback.
 The first span listed is always the transaction's root span, from which all other spans in the transaction descend.

-_Missing Instrumentation_

-Gaps between spans may be marked as "Missing Instrumentation."
-TThis means a duration in the transaction that isn't accounted for by any of the transaction's spans.
-It likely means that you need to manually instrument that part of your process.
-Go back to the [performance setup](/performance-monitoring/setup) for details.

 ### Span Details